 The land of enterprise IT is filled with jargon.
 I think we can all agree on that.
 But, some jargon are more confusing than others.
 One such example that is often distracting is deciphering the difference between when your vendor says they will help with “configuration” and when they say they will help with “customization” of your FSM software.

 “Configuration” is the process by which you can tailor the functionality, list of features, and list of processes to your specific needs.
 It doesn’t require any imminent coding knowledge, but can be done by simply selecting few options from a drop-down menu, much like configuring your social media profiles for an online account.

 “Customization” on the other hand, refers to the process of changing the actual code of your software to meet your requirements.
 Typically, this is more cost-intensive and requires expert coding knowledge.
 Customizations need to be repeated after upgrades too, as they are not part of the original software package.

 To relieve yourself of the conundrum, you should partner with a vendor that knows the difference and can guide you through what you need.

 4) Unsatisfactory Implementation

 Simply buying your software license is not enough.
 Its success or failure depends on your implementation success.
 A successful implementation involves installation, configuration, and training for your new software.
 Draft up a detailed SLA with your vendor requesting all that you need and the timeline you need it by before partnering up.

 ProV is a global managed service provider that helps clients implement, deploy, and support field service management (FSM) software across businesses in Aerospace & Defense, Energy & Utilities, Offshore Oil & Gas, Engineering, and many more.
 We are strategic partners with IFS, and deliver high quality IFS Applications configured to meet your specific needs and quickly adapt to change.
-Download our FREE guide on end-to-end field service management for a comprehensive guide on everything FSM can do for you below.
-For anything else, drop a comment or contact us today.
+Complete our FREE survey to determine whether your business is field service optimized.
+For anything else, drop a comment below or contact us today.